mivasi/VSCode_Explorer/README.md

 ## Known Issues

-* Fuzzy Find list is not sorted well
 * Start-up freezes if there are a massive amount of files in the workspace root

 Issues or requests are welcome on [Github](https://github.com/julwrites/VSCode_FileExplorer)